red-data-tools/parquet-glib/README.md

 There are supported platforms:

   * Debian GNU/Linux Jessie
-  * Ubuntu 16.04 LTS
+  * Ubuntu 16.04 LTS or later
-  * Ubuntu 16.10
   * CentOS 7

-You can feedback to https://github.com/kou/arrow-packages about packages things.
+You can feedback to https://github.com/red-data-tools/arrow-packages about packages things.

 #### Debian GNU/Linux jessie